Feel Flows: Reception

 Biographer Jon Stebbins identified the song as a highlight on Surf's Up.
 He said that Jack Rieley's lyrics were "nonsensical but fit Carl's airy jazz-rock song perfectly.
 The trippy phasing and synthesizer elements in 'Feel Flows,' which are tailor-made for a stoner's headphones, undoubtedly delighted more than a few hippies who stumbled upon the Surf's Up LP. ... as modern and progressive as the majority of 'heavy' music in the mainstream rock world of 1971."
 Conversely, biographer Peter Ames Carlin criticized the lyrics as "impossibly cryptic".
 Record Collector's Jamie Atkins wrote that, "despite the hamfisted lyrics", the song "remains sonically intriguing, with the lightness of touch and natural feel for arranging that had served Brian so well."

 Almost Famous

 Director Cameron Crowe used the song twice in his 2000 film Almost Famous.
-It first plays during a scene in which the protagonist meets a groupie, and reappears during the closing credits.
+It first plays during a scene in which the protagonist meets a groupie, and reappears in the end credits.
 Crowe cited "Feel Flows" as his favorite Beach Boys song and explained that it contains "the happy/sad greatness that defines the group and the timelessness that allows The Beach Boys to tower over any attempt to classify them as simple poster boys for the California experience.
 It is the essence of the fulfilled promise of The Beach Boys and everything Brian envisioned for their creative journey."
 According to biographer Mark Dillon, the song received "new life from exposure in the film and inclusion on its Grammy Award–winning soundtrack."